Creepshow 2: Interlude 1

 At the town post office, Billy receives a package from the clerk, Mr. Haig, that supposedly contains a product advertised in his comic: The bulb for a meat-eating Venus flytrap.
 Billy pays for the package and sets off for home.
-The Creep appears behind from the post office counter and begins the next story.
+With the kiddies still here, the Creep appears from behind the post office counter stating that if Old Chief Wood'nhead didn't drive them away, the next story will.

 The Raft

 In mid-October, four college students, Deke, Laverne, Randy, and Rachel, arrive at Cascade Beach, a desolate lake far from civilization, for some fun.
 While swimming to a wooden raft in the middle of the lake, Randy witnesses a duck being pulled under the water by an unseen force.
 Once all four students are on the raft, they discover what Randy was so nervous about: a large, black, blob-like creature resembling an oil slick floating on the surface of the water.
 As Rachel leans over the raft to try and touch the creature, it grabs hold of Rachel, pulls her into the lake, and digests her.
 The three panicking students remember that it's currently the off-season, meaning that there is no caretaker to rescue them anytime soon.

 As time passes, Deke plans to swim to shore so he can bring back help.
 Before he can make a break for it, however, the blob seeps through the raft's cracks, grabs Deke by the foot, and pulls him through the raft, killing him.
 Noting that the creature is still hungry, Randy and Laverne manage to evade the creature as it tries to grab them from under the raft.
 When night falls, Randy and Laverne take turns watching for the creature, then eventually fall asleep in each other's arms.

-The next morning, Randy discovers that he and Laverne are still alive.
-Neglecting to keep an eye on the creature, Randy lays Laverne on the raft and begins kissing and caressing her sleeping body.
-Laverne then awakens screaming in agony, revealing that the creature has seeped through the cracks and has covered half of her face, much to Randy's horror.
-As the blob pulls her off the raft and begins consuming her, Randy jumps off the raft to swim to shore.
-He barely makes it and shouts, "I beat you!"
+The next morning, Randy awakens and begins to kiss Laverne.
+He lays Laverne on the raft and begins removing her shirt, neglecting the creature.
+Laverne then awakens, screaming in agony; the creature has seeped through the cracks and covered half of her face.
+As the blob pulls her off the raft and begins consuming her, a horrified Randy jumps off the raft to swim to shore.
+He makes it and shouts, defiantly, "I beat you!"
 However, the creature rears up from the water like a wave and engulfs Randy.

 The blob returns to the lake, leaving no evidence of the students other than their discarded clothes and still-running car.
 Unknown to the students, there was a sign barely visible behind some thick vegetation that reads "No swimming."
+The Creep is heard quoting "Well swimmers, that was...er...slick"!